Online Counselling based in Edinburgh, Scotland

 Is Online counselling as effective as in-person counselling?

 Online therapy has seen an increase in popularity the last few years; especially since 2020 onwards.
-Research shows that online sessions can be as effective as in-person sessions.
+Research shows that online sessions is as effective as in-person sessions.
 So it's not a question of 'which is better' but it comes down to individual preference and convenience for each client.
 Online counselling can be especially beneficial to people who, for example, suffer from social anxiety, lead very busy lives, or have difficulty traveling for various reasons.

 I contacted you via your website or through a counselling directory.
 What should I expect next?